RD CLAY N Bibelon

 they could no longer despise you for your shape; and your face.”

-He went out devoutly and prepared in hast,
+So He set out devoutly and prepared n hast,

 to be set at liberty, the task seemed not too great.